AkhilPothuraju/Facial_Emotion_Detection/README.md

 - 😀 Classifies emotions like **Happy**, **Sad**, **Angry**, **Surprised**, **Neutral**, and more
 - 🧠 Deep Learning powered (CNN/ResNet-based model)
 - 📊 Clean UI for emotion display and confidence level
-- 💡 Can be integrated into chatbots, feedback systems, or smart surveillance
+- 💡 Can be integrated into chatbots, feedback systems, or smart surveillance.

 ---